Terms and Conditions

 8.0 Information about your class or distance education (including start dates, close of study dates, session times, location, etc.)

-Enroll anytime and study from anywhere in the world.
-Complete the TESOL Certificate IV or Diploma online at your own pace with the support of a qualified distance trainer to guide you through your studies.
+You can complete the TESOL Certificate IV or Diploma online with the support of a qualified distance trainer to guide you through your studies.

-Students are provided with around 700 pages of course materials (in print or on-line) especially written for the LTi TESOL course.
+Students are provided with around 700 pages of course materials (on-line or print version for a fee) especially written for the LTi TESOL course.

-There is no set schedule for distance learning and the time it takes a student to complete the Course will depend on such factors as:
+There is a for distance learning and the time it takes a student to complete the Course will depend on such factors as:

 ・Ability to study